Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 ### User Commands
 * `#score` :pushpin:: Sends a message with the current score of the user, that sent the command
+* `#topTen` :pushpin:: Prints the scores of the ten users with the most points
 * `#frage` :pushpin:: Resends the current question

 ### Admin Commands